Benefits of ABS far outweigh the additional price we pay for this life saving tech. In India ABS became mandatory very recently…

 1. Stopping Distance

-As the braking force is controlled and applied electronically, the stopping distance reduces considerably in comparison with normal bike.
+As the braking force is controlled and applied electronically, the stopping distance reduces considerably as compared to non-ABS bikes.

 2. Sudden Braking

-In the case of ABS, the braking is intermittent in nature.
+In the case of ABS, braking is intermittent in nature.
 So vehicle remains easily steerable during braking also.
-Below figure shows the comparison of normal bike and ABS bike at sudden braking.
+Following figure shows the comparison of normal bike and ABS-laden bike upon sudden braking.

 3. Braking on Slippery surface